Glyndebourne and the environment

 Data on our carbon emissions has been recorded and monitored annually since 2006.
 Since 2008 we have worked with Julie’s Bicycle to analyse this data.
 Alongside this, in 2010 the Environmental Change Institute at Oxford University (in association with Julie’s Bicycle) awarded Glyndebourne the Industry Green Mark.
 In 2013 Glyndebourne achieved 3 star Industry Green (the highest possible rating) recognising its commitment to understand, improve and communicate its carbon and environmental impacts.
 The Industry Green programme certifies management and improvement of carbon and environmental impacts.

-For the latest Julie’s Bicycle report that includes Glyndebourne’s 2013 carbon audit please click here: Julie's Bicycle report on Glyndebourne
+For the latest Julie’s Bicycle report that includes Glyndebourne’s 2013 carbon audit please download the Carbon Audit from the downloads section.

 To date Glyndebourne has already undertaken the following actions to further reduce its impact on the environment: